Suicide Mortality in Spain (2010-2022): Temporal Trends, Spatial Patterns, and Risk Factors: Discussion

 Considering the multifactorial nature of suicide risk, arising from the interplay of biological, psychological, clinical, and socio-environmental factors \citep{turecki2019suicide}, Bayesian hierarchical models with structured random effects offer a powerful framework to capture complex spatial, temporal, and age-related patterns in mortality rates.
 These models enable comprehensive uncertainty quantification and incorporate correlations across provinces, time periods, and age groups, resulting in more reliable and robust estimates.
 Another key strength of our work is the use of the simplified spatial+ approach within an ecological regression framework, which accounts for potential spatial and temporal confounding between fixed and random effects, thereby reducing the risk of biased fixed-effect estimates that could result if these dependencies were ignored.

 One limitation of our study is that attempts to fit fully stratified age-space-time models led to excessive smoothing.
 This is because the data was too sparse at this level of resolution, which caused excessive smoothing and could have led to incorrect interpretations \citep{retegui2025prior}.
+The analysis of suicide mortality is further limited by the potential underreporting and regional inconsistencies in registry data, largely due to the challenging nature of cause-of-death classification.
+For instance, official suicide rates in Spain have historically been lower than those in some other European countries \citep{snowdon2021spain}.
+Other researchers \citep{SANTURTUN2022150} posit that this discrepancy may be attributed, in part, to the fact that Spain's Statistical Registry of Deaths with Judicial Intervention was previously filled out by a civil servant, who often lacked adequate information about the cause of death, rather than a forensic doctor.

 Furthermore, the absence of monthly suicide mortality data at the subnational level prevented an examination of seasonal patterns, such as the peak in suicide rates during spring and summer that has been previously documented in Spain \citep{salmeron2013time}.
-Finally, although some recent studies have attempted to explore the impact of the COVID-19 pandemic on suicide mortality \citep{fouillet2023reactive,ramalle2023trends}, the span of our study from 2010 to 2022 makes it difficult to isolate and accurately assess these specific effects.
+In addition, publicly available data from the Spanish National Statistics Institute are often not accessible at the level of disaggregation required for our analysis (i.e., by sex, age-group, year, and province).
+This limited the inclusion of additional potential risk factors, such as socioeconomic level, proportion of migrant population, antidepressant prescription rates, or access to mental health services.
+Finally, although some recent studies have attempted to explore the impact of the COVID-19 pandemic on suicide mortality or suicide behavior \citep{dube2021suicide,fouillet2023reactive,lantos2024impact,ramalle2023trends,DELATORRELUQUE202429}, we find that it is still necessary to enlarge the study period to better understand the real impact of the pandemic.
+The span of our study from 2010 to 2022 makes it difficult to isolate and accurately assess these specific effects.